 The further pathological processes may lead to the aggravated Rakta blocking the normal movements and functions of Vata leading to a condition called Raktavrita Vata.
 This may lead to many complications of Hypertension as mentioned above.
 The concept of Vatarakta or Vatashonita too can be included in studying Hypertension from an Ayurvedic perspective

 Other Body factors contributing to manifestation of Hypertension

 The other Dosha’s can also be involved in the backdrop or in a later condition.

 - Pachaka Pitta (Kayagni) and the associated Samana Vayu will be disturbed at the backdrop of Hypertension leading to disturbance of gross and tissue metabolism.

 - The Prana Vayu disturbed due to stress, anxiety etc. factors might worsen the disease in a later condition.

 - Apana Vayu functions when disturbed can cause Udavarta (upward and haphazard movement of Vayu) leading to increased pressure in the abdominal and chest organs putting them under physiological stress.

 - Sadhaka Pitta in the Hridaya (Heart/Brain) and Tarpaka Kapha (Lubricants of nervous system) when disturbed – cause disturbances in heart functions and a disturbance of brain-heart coordination.

 The involvement of mind factors in the causation of hypertension or as aggravating factors in the later context of an established disease cannot be ruled out.
-The disturbed Rajas and Tamas bhava’s (the mind factors responsible for morbidity according to Ayurveda) definitely contribute in the pathogenesis of Hypertension either in the initial or terminal stages.
+The disturbed Raja and Tama bhava’s (the mind factors responsible for morbidity according to Ayurveda) definitely contribute to the pathogenesis of Hypertension either in the initial or terminal stages.